sarahciston/codingcare/posts/guide.md

 "For me, I could figure out how to code but I didn't really know what to use for what, for the specific things I like.
 Also part of the issues here is there's so many things you could do, right?
 [For the things I do, three.js is perfect.
 Once I figured that out, I didn't need to find other things.
 For someone who doesn't know how to code, give them a tool where they can learn to do a lot so they can figure out what tools they need — like p5.js.]"
 {: .quote }

-–Ada Toydemir, they/them, MS Computer Science, USC
-{: .quote .attrib }
+–Ada Toydemir, they/them, USC BA/MS Computer Science {: .quote .attrib }

 To explore how we might best create community, I asked each person to share what they were currently working on, some topics they knew about, some topics they wanted to know about.
 The goal here is to look for overlaps: Where do what you know about and what I want to know about intersect?
 Here lies magic!